open-policy-agent/eopa/docs/enterprise-opa/reference/cli-reference.md

 Execute against input files.

-The ‘exec’ command executes Enterprise OPA against one or more input files.
-If the paths refer to directories, Enterprise OPA will execute against files contained inside those directories, recursively.
+The ‘exec’ command executes EOPA against one or more input files.
+If the paths refer to directories, EOPA will execute against files contained inside those directories, recursively.

 The ‘exec’ command accepts a –config-file/-c or series of –set options as arguments.
 These options behave the same as way as ‘eopa run’.
-Since the ‘exec’ command is intended to execute Enterprise OPA in one-shot, the ‘exec’ command will manually trigger plugins before and after policy
+Since the ‘exec’ command is intended to execute EOPA in one-shot, the ‘exec’ command will manually trigger plugins before and after policy
 execution:

 Before: Discovery -\> Bundle -\> Status After: Decision Logs

-By default, the ‘exec’ command executes the “default decision” (specified in the Enterprise OPA configuration) against each input file.
+By default, the ‘exec’ command executes the “default decision” (specified in the EOPA configuration) against each input file.
 This can be overridden by specifying the –decision argument and pointing at a specific policy decision,